Trump EPA pick defends his views as 'sound science'

-WASHINGTON — At his Senate confirmation hearing on Wednesday, President Donald Trump’s nominee to lead the federal office for chemical safety defended his record against fierce attacks from Democrats, who accused him of downplaying the risks of potentially toxic chemicals.
+WASHINGTON — At his Senate confirmation hearing on Wednesday, Michael Dourson, President Donald Trump’s nominee to lead the federal office for chemical safety, defended his record against fierce attacks from Democrats, who accused him of downplaying the risks of potentially toxic chemicals.

-"I have been objective in my work and applied sound science to come to my conclusions," said toxicologist Michael Dourson, Trump’s pick to lead the Environmental Protection Agency’s chemical safety office.
+"I have been objective in my work and applied sound science to come to my conclusions," said Dourson, a toxicologist who is Trump's pick to lead the Environmental Protection Agency’s chemical safety office.

 Democrats repeatedly pressed Dourson to commit to recusing himself from EPA decisions involving chemicals that industry players had paid for him to review, pointing out that his proposed standards for safe exposure were often much weaker than the EPA’s.